morse-simulator/morse/doc/morse/user/advanced_tutorials/ros_tutorial.rst

 Run it by first starting a ROS core (``roscore``) and then ``morse run scenario.py``.

-The IMU sensor automatically publishes the TF transformation between the ``/odom`` and ``/base_footprint`` frames, so you actually do not need anything more to display than the ``/base_footprint`` of your robot in RVIZ.
+The Odometry sensor automatically publishes the TF transformation between the ``/odom`` and ``/base_footprint`` frames, so you actually do not need anything more to display than the ``/base_footprint`` of your robot in RVIZ.
 Launch RVIZ (``rosrun rviz rviz``), select ``/odom`` as *Fixed frame*, and add a TF